OliverOakley/project_two/README.md

 ### Docker Swarm:
 Docker Swarm is used for containerisation orchestration to run the containers across multiple machines.
 The Swarm Cluster consists of three VMs:
-* master-machine - The Swarm Manager, it manages the swarm cluster.
+* manager-machine - The Swarm Manager, it manages the swarm cluster.
-    * The Dev/Jenkins machine and Swarm Manager machine are both the same VM, which may result in slow run times and may create issues if I were to setup another Swarm Manager within the cluster.
+    * It is important that the Dev/Jenkins machine and Swarm Manager machine are not the same VM, as it may result in slow run times and may create issues if I were to setup another Swarm Manager within the cluster.
 This is outlined in my Risk Assessment above.
 * worker-machine-1/2 - The Workers within the swarm, which run containers as per the instructions of the Manager.
     * Configuring new Workers would involve simply adding them to the Swarm.